asensei/vapor-fluent-mongo/README.md

 ## Getting Started

-### Install the MongoDB C Driver
-The driver wraps the MongoDB C driver, and using it requires having the C driver's two components, `libbson` and `libmongoc`, installed on your system. **The minimum required version of the C Driver is 1.16.2**.

-On a Mac, you can install both components at once using [Homebrew](https://brew.sh/):
-`brew install mongo-c-driver`.

-On Linux: please follow the [instructions](http://mongoc.org/libmongoc/current/installing.html#building-on-unix) from `libmongoc`'s documentation.
-Note that the versions provided by your package manager may be too old, in which case you can follow the instructions for building and installing from source.

 ### Install FluentMongo

 *Please follow the instructions in the previous section on installing the MongoDB C Driver before proceeding.*